-The standard for the rational management of plastics (and other materials) through their life cycle is the concept of “waste hierarchy”.
-Loosely implemented by western countries over the past forty years, it has led to more or less sustainable outcomes in Europe and the United States.The waste hierarchy concept was first formulated in Europe by the 1975 waste framework directive (75/442/EEC), which encouraged the “reduction of quantities of certain wastes, the treatment of waste for its recycling and re-use, the recovery of raw materials and/or the production of energy from certain waste”.
+The standard for the rational management of plastics and other materials through their life cycle is the concept of waste hierarchy.
+Loosely implemented by Western countries over the past forty years, it has led to more or less sustainable outcomes in Europe and the United States.The waste hierarchy concept was first formulated in Europe by the 1975 Waste Framework Directive (75/442/EEC), which encouraged the “reduction of quantities of certain wastes, the treatment of waste for its recycling and re-use, the recovery of raw materials and/or the production of energy from certain waste”.
 Refined by The Netherlands in 1979, the waste hierarchy became known as the Lansink Ladder, which ranked waste management options from the most to the least desirable for the environment.

-- A preventive system that maximizes waste avoidance and recovery and minimizes disposal, in The Netherlands, Germany, Denmark, Austria, Switzerland, Norway, Sweden, Belgium, and Luxembourg.
+- A preventive system that maximizes waste avoidance and recovery and minimizes disposal in The Netherlands, Germany, Denmark, Austria, Switzerland, Norway, Sweden, Belgium, and Luxembourg.

 These various texts have failed to harmonize state policies and plastic waste management performances are lagging as a result.

-At the time, this federal law, which regulates the disposal of solid and hazardous waste, did not make waste prevention a priority.
-States were individually responsible to develop environmentally sound disposal methods to manage their municipal solid waste (MSW) under the guidance (but not the authority) of the Environmental Protection Agency (EPA)—MSW comprises post-consumer plastic waste.
+In the United States, concerns about the environmental impact of waste also arose in the 1970’s, originally to prevent pollution of national water resources.
+The approach remained essentially corrective until the 1990’s with safe waste disposal as the privileged tool under the 1976 Resource Conservation and Recovery Act (RCRA).
+This federal law, which regulates the disposal of solid and hazardous waste, did not make waste prevention a priority.
+States were individually responsible to develop environmentally sound disposal methods to manage their municipal solid waste (MSW), which includes post-consumer plastic waste, under the guidance (but not the authority) of the Environmental Protection Agency (EPA).

-This system still exists today, but priorities have been reorganized since the Pollution Prevention Act of 1990 (known as the “P2 law”), which marked a clear shift towards waste prevention at the source.
+This system still exists today but priorities have been reorganized since the Pollution Prevention Act of 1990 (known as the “P2 law”), which marked a clear shift towards waste prevention at the source.
 This law adopted the waste hierarchy and stressed that “Source reduction is fundamentally different and more desirable than waste management and pollution control”.
 The EPA was commissioned to “address the historical lack of attention to source reduction”, develop and implement a strategy to promote it and track its progress.

 However, the responsibility to meet the P2 law objectives ultimately lies on each individual state and local governments.

 The US continue to generate more solid waste per capita per year than any other country―China and Brazil are quickly catching up.
 However, this amount has been relatively stable from the 1990’s and even slightly diminished since the 2000’s.
 If this trend persists and concurrently the amount of waste recovered continues to increase, less plastic waste would end up on landfills and threaten to pollute the environment.
+It should be noted that the US also count among the top five global exporters of waste.

-Today, landfilling remains an important waste management tool for post-consumer waste.
+Overall, landfilling remains an important waste management tool for post-consumer waste in the West.
 The best landfill plants can capture the methane produced by anaerobic waste degradation and reuse it for energy.
-The US also count among the top five global exporters of waste.

-Despite these insufficiencies of modern waste management systems, the top contributors to marine plastic pollution are found outside of the Western world.
+Despite these insufficiencies of modern waste management systems, the top contributors to marine plastic pollution are outside of the Western world.
 The map below ranks contributors by the amount of mismanaged plastic waste they generated in 2010.

 The astounding amount of mismanaged plastic waste worldwide proves the urgency of shifting away from a convenience, throwaway culture.
 Global plastic production must be reduced and products made more durable and reusable, which implies systemic changes and lifestyles adjustments.